Geometric representability of 1-cycles on rationally connected threefolds: Abstract

 \section{Abstract}

-We prove that for any rationally connected threefold $X$, there exists a smooth projective surface $S$ and a family of $1$-cycles on $X$ parameterized by $S$, inducing an Abel-Jacobi isomorphism ${\rm Alb}(S)\cong J^3(X)$.
+We prove that for any rationally connected threefold $X$, there exist a smooth projective surface $S$ and a family of $1$-cycles on $X$ parameterized by $S$, inducing an Abel-Jacobi isomorphism ${\rm Alb}(S)\cong J^3(X)$.
 This statement was previously known for some classes of smooth Fano threefolds.
+We prove a similar result for the Walker Abel-Jacobi map on $1$-cycles on higher dimensional rationally connected manifolds.